July 13, 2018 Robot demo at Earthen Vessels Outreach.

 September 8, 2016 – Chassis Workshop for STEM Girlz held at Propel Homestead.

-August 27, 2016 – Girls of Steel FIRST LEGO League teams 2641, 4212, 18137 started their weekly meetings.
+August 27, 2016 – The three Girls of Steel FIRST LEGO League teams 2641, 4212, 18137 started their weekly meetings.
 Teams meet at NREC every Saturday from 12 to 4 pm.
 The teams will compete in scrimmages in October and December as well as at the Regional Championship competition in January.

 August 5-9, 2016 – FIRST LEGO League Skills Camp for 25 students entering 4th to 8th grade.
 Camp was held at the CMU/Girls of Steel Robotics practice field located at NREC.